what to know if your cat has a tooth extraction

 If your cat has dental disease, including tartar buildup, gingivitis and periodontal disease, your vet might determine that one or more teeth should be removed or extracted.
-This is a very common occurrence, and the most common cause for tooth extraction is a condition unique to kitties called feline odontoclastic resorptive lesions (FORL), or tooth resorption, which occurs in over half of the purring population.
+This is a very common occurrence that can be covered by dental health insurance, and the most common cause for tooth extraction is a condition unique to cats called feline odontoclastic resorptive lesions (FORL), or tooth resorption, which occurs in over half of the cat population.

 Your cat’s mouth will be tender after a tooth extraction, and often cats have several teeth removed at one time.
 Rest assured, however, that your vet will send you home with sufficient medication to keep your kitty comfortable, and most of the time, your cat will be feeling much better within a few days of his procedure.

 Your vet will give you detailed instructions on feeding and nursing care during the post-operative period.
 While your cat may not feel up to eating right away, it’s important that he get back to eating relatively soon after his extractions.
 Soft or canned food is easier on the gums, but if your cat only eats dry kibble, then stick with that.
 If he’s not eating within 24 hours of returning home, consult with your vet.

 Your vet will also talk to you about the best way to keep your cat’s teeth and gums healthy in the future.
 For older cats, there is often a slow “introductory” period if home dental care hasn’t been part of the routine.
 Your vet will have all kinds of tips for you on how to best maintain your cat’s oral health (while keeping all ten fingers).